US Open Champion Raducanu Can rule The World Says Former Coach - UrduPoint

 She defeated Leylah Fernandez in Saturday's final in New York to become the first British woman to win a Grand Slam singles title since Virginia Wade at Wimbledon in 1977.

-Raducanu's former coach Mark Petchey knows just how talented and focused Raducanu already is.
+Raducanu's former coach Mark Petchey knows just how talented and focused she already is.

-Petchey believes Raducanu, who is set to leap up in the world rankings following her victory at Flushing Meadow, could emulate the sustained success of former men's world number one Andy Murray, who has also worked with the coach.
+Petchey believes Raducanu could emulate the sustained success of former men's world number one Andy Murray, who has also worked with the coach.

 "From the first day that I met her at the National Tennis Centre, she does have something a little bit special," Petchey told ITV on Monday.